dwilkie/carrierwave_direct/README.md

 <% end %>
 ```

-Or you can use the helper which shows all possible content types as a select.
+Or you can use the helper which shows all possible content types as a select, with the default content type selected.

     <%= direct_upload_form_for @uploader do |f| %>
       <%= f.content_type_label %><br>